IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - And
 - When I visit the web address of the mainnet MVP.
 - Then I can use the mainnet MVP.

+## 6G: Restrict Edit DRep page for Non DRep

+**User Story:** As an Ada holder, I want the edit dRep page to be restricted.

+### Acceptance Criteris

+- Given that I am an Ada Holder who is not a dRep.
+- When I try to access the edit dRep page.
+- Then I should be restricted and prevented from accessing the page.

+## 6H: Restrict DRep registration for DRep

+**User Story:** As a dRep, I want the dRep registration page to be restricted.

+### Acceptance Criteris

+- Given that I am a dRep.
+- When I try to access the dRep registration page.
+- Then I should be restricted and prevented from accessing the page.

 # CIP-1694